JStonham/notes/README.md

   }
 ```

-# Using a for loop
+# Using a For Loop

-The for loop below effectively says: For all dogs, create a variable dog of type Dog, call the method (bark) and return what the dogs will say.
+The For Loop below effectively says: For all dogs, create a variable dog of type Dog, call the method (bark) and return what the dogs will say.

 In the following example: The dogs are created one at a time (line by line) using a line from the 1st paragraph and the whole last paragraph.
 Once the 3 dogs have been created they are put into an array (2nd paragraph).
 The 3rd paragraph uses a for loop to say for all the dogs in the array (one at a time in the specified order), call the method (bark) and return what each dog will say.